Vintage Desk | Missing Drawers

 The first order of business was to remove the drawer slides of the three missing drawers.
 I was lucky enough to find a scrap piece of thin plywood to make the two smaller shelves.
 Those pieces would be simple rectangles, easy to cut on the tablesaw.

 For the middle missing drawer, the shelf needed to be notched.
-After cutting it to size, I sort of held it in place and drew the area that needed to be notched.
+After cutting it to size, I held it in place and drew the area that needed to be notched.
 This was an easy job for my Ryobi jigsaw.

 Install Shelves

-In order to add a shelf where the missing drawer had been, I cut it to size, then slid it in place where the drawer slide had been.
+To add a shelf where the missing drawer had been, I cut it to size, then slid it in place where the drawer slide had been.
 Do you see the notch in the back of the desk?

 You may notice I did a 45° angle.
 I felt like that gave it a cleaner edge on the front.